valentyna333/SelenideTestProject/README.md

-Project contains a test, that will test basic functionality of RegioJet system.

-It does search for a direct connection between Ostrava and Brno using https://shop.regiojet.sk/ domain, departing on Monday and get additional information such as:
+Project does search for a direct connection between Ostrava and Brno using https://shop.regiojet.sk/ domain, departing on Monday and get additional information such as:
 a) departure time b) arrival time c) number of stops d) the price of the journey.